Aenys I Targaryen

 The Warrior's Sons fortified the Sept of Remembrance on Rhaeny's Hill.
-Some Poor Fellows attempted to murder the King and his family, scaling the walls of Aegons Fort and slipping to the royal apartments, it was only thanks to Ser Raymont Baratheon, a knight of the Kingsguard that the royal family survived.
-In the face of this, Aenys abandoned the city with his family and fled to the safety of Dragonstone, where Visenya Targaryen counseled him to bring "Fire and Blood" to the Starry Sept and Sept of Remembrance.
+Some Poor Fellows attempted to murder the King and his family, scaling the walls of the castle, and slipping to the royal apartments.
+It was only thanks to Ser Raymont Baratheon, a knight of the Kingsguard that the royal family survived.
+In the face of this, Aenys abandoned the city with his family and fled to the safety of Dragonstone, where Dowager Queen Visenya Targaryen counseled him to bring "Fire and Blood" to the Starry Sept and Sept of Remembrance.
 Aenys, incapable of making a firm decision, fell ill.
-By 41 AC, most of the realm had turned against him.
+By late 41 AC, most of the realm had turned against him.
 Thousands of poor fellows prowled the roads threatening and slaying any of the King's supporters and dozens of Lords took up arms against the Iron Throne.

 According to Grand Maester Gawen, Aenys looked like a man of sixty even though he was only thirty-five years old, looked like a man of sixty.
-The dowager Queen Visenya Targaryen took over his care and Aenys briefly improved.
-Aenys suffered a collapse later when he learned his son and daughter were besieged at Crakehall.
+Dowager Queen Visenya took over his care and Aenys briefly improved.
+He suffered a collapse upon learning that his eldest son and daughter were besieged at Crakehall during their yearly progress.

 The Iron Throne, due to Visenya's actions after Aenys' death, passed to Aenys's half-brother Maegor instead of Aenys's eldest son Aegon.
 In the turmoil that followed Aenys's death and his half-brother's coronation, two of Aenys's sons (Aegon and Viserys) would be killed during their uncle's brutal reign.